 Inside: Time-in vs. time-outs, what is the best way to discipline your child?
 Time-in is the preferred method of discipline for positive parenting proponents, but sometimes children resist time-ins.
 There is also some scientific evidence that time-outs can be effective in certain situations when time-ins are not.
 Is there another way?
 Introducing the Feeling-Break — the best way to set limits on your child’s behavior while still acknowledging their emotions.

-The classic time-out is used as a punishment or at best, negative-reinforcement.
-Most simply put, a child does something they shouldn’t — hit, push, kick, or scream and the parent sends their child to the time-out chair or to their room to “think about what they did” and to “calm down.”
+The classic time-out is used as a punishment or, at best, negative reinforcement.
+Most simply put, a child does something they shouldn’t — hit, push, kick, or scream and the parent sends their child to the time-out chair or their room to “think about what they did” and “calm down.”

-Parents often think that it is best to ignore their child while they are in time-out, so they do not accidentally reinforce bad behavior by giving their child any attention.
+Parents often think that it is best to ignore their children while they are in time-out so they do not accidentally reinforce bad behavior by giving their children any attention.

-Parents have the best intentions using these strategies — they want to teach their child that their behaviors are unacceptable and they don’t want to use harsher punishment.
+Parents have the best intentions using these strategies — they want to teach their children that their behaviors are unacceptable, and they don’t want to use harsher punishment.

-However, consistently leaving children to figure out what they did wrong and not acknowledging their very real emotions can have unintended consequences.
+However, consistently leaving children to figure out what they did wrong and not acknowledging their genuine emotions can have unintended consequences.
 At best, we miss out on a chance to build emotion-regulation skills, and at worst, we set the stage for later emotional dysregulation and behavior problems.

 We all want children to learn limits and understand that certain behaviors are not acceptable, and we also want children to learn to regulate their emotions and ‘calm down.’

-You approach your child and remind them it is not okay to use their hands when they are upset, you remove your child from the situation and ask your child to sit with you.
-Then you help your child work through some big feelings and repair the situation.
+You approach your child and remind them it is not okay to use their hands when upset.
+You remove your child from the situation and ask them to sit with you.
+Then, you help your child work through some big feelings and repair the situation.

-The big difference from a time-out is that in a time-in rather than leave the child alone, the caregiver sits with the child and helps co-regulate big emotions and helps to guide the repair of the situation.
+The big difference from a time-out is that in a time-in, rather than leaving the child alone, the caregiver sits with the child and helps co-regulate big emotions and helps to guide the repair of the situation.

 There are three things a Time-In must include to be effective: Acknowledging Emotion, Setting Limits on Behavior, and Repair/Redirection.

 Acknowledging how your child feels helps to diffuse their inappropriate behavior.
 Once children feel understood, so much of the behavior melts away.
-Often the behavior is just an immature attempt of trying to express emotion.
+Often, the behavior is just an immature attempt to express emotion.
 Time-ins allow your child to grow and learn about feelings and relationships.

 Related: Handle Your Child’s Big Emotions With Love: How to Hold Space for Your Child’s Impulses and Emotions